lexibank/tlopo/out/vol3/chapter11.md

 <a id="p-326"></a>

-Two other POc terms possibly denoted Terminalia species: &ast;tapoRa and &ast;qatV.
-The POc denotatum of &ast;tapoRa is unclear.
-In PEOc it evidently denoted a species of Terminalia, possibly T. catappa, 13 but the glosses of the Takia and Nehan reflexes make it impossible to determine its POc denotation.
+Two other POc terms possibly denoted Terminalia species: _&ast;tapoRa_ and _&ast;qatV_.
+The POc denotatum of _&ast;tapoRa_ is unclear.
+In PEOc it evidently denoted a species of Terminalia, possibly T. catappa,[^13] but the glosses of the Takia and Nehan reflexes make it impossible to determine its POc denotation.

 <table>
 <tr>